What are the Advantages of Delivery Trading.

 Is it true that there are some benefits of delivery trading over intraday trading.
 That would largely depend on your own trading perspective, but there is merit in that argument.
 We have seen that equity gives best returns over the long term.
 Take for example stocks like Infosys, Eicher, Aarti Industries etc. These stocks have multiplied manifold even as clients did nothing other than holding with patience.
 Delivery trading benefits are certainly

-What are the advantages of delivery trading?
+The advantages of delivery trading?

 Before we get into the advantages of delivery trading, let us quickly understand what it entails.
 Delivery trading is about buying a stock, paying the full price and taking delivery into demat account on T+2 day.
 Now for some of the advantages of delivery trading in detail.